01 Demon Needs a War

 The VP hung up, scribbled some names onto a piece of paper, and then turned to me.
 “Shively, here’s a list of contacts.
 Let Margaret know if you need anything.
 And I mean anything.
 Demon is an important client.”

 When he finished speaking Dick started to cough as if trying to regurgitate both his stomach and his intestines.
-This commotion caused me to really look at the pasty-faced old troll.
+This commotion caused me to closely examine the pasty-faced troll.
+He looked terrible.
 It was amazing that he was alive at all.
 “Fuck this shit!” the Vice President shouted while he pulled himself together with a loud hork.
 I realized then that even something as debilitating as dyspepsia can give you strength.

 “Shively!”